reneesarley/WordCounter/README.md

 * _Downloaded the project from the GitHub repo here: https://github.com/reneesarley/WordCounter.git_
 * _Compile the Program.cs and RepeatCounter.cs files in the terminal using: $ mcs Program.cs RepeatCounter.cs_
-* _If using Mono, run the Program.exe file using: $ mono Program.cs_
+* _If using Mono, run the Program.exe file using: $ mono Program.exe_

 ## Specifications